-It is important that you act on this form.
-If you don’t complete the form, you will be removed from the electoral register and you won’t be able to vote and it will be harder for you to get credit.
+It is important that you act on this form if you are required to do so.
+If you don’t respond, you may be removed from the electoral register and you won’t be able to vote and it will be harder for you to get credit.

-If there are no changes you can respond by freephone, text, on-line or by post.
-Any changes can only be made by returning the form or on-line at www.register-online.co.uk.
+If there are no changes you can respond by freephone, online or by post.
+Any changes can only be made by returning the form or online at www.hef-response.co.uk/torfaen

 Find out more

 Further information is available from the Electoral Commission website.

 If you live in Torfaen and wish to check whether you are currently registered to vote, call 01495 762200 or email firstname.lastname@example.org